Anchored Supervised Fine-Tuning: Introduction

-\textbf{Our contributions} are threefold: \textbf{(1)} We provide a rigorous theoretical explanation for DFT's domain-specific effectiveness and inherent instabilities, grounding its heuristic design within the formal reward-weighted regression framework and proving that it achieves a strictly tighter bound than SFT while suffering from uncontrolled variance growth. \textbf{(2)} We propose ASFT, a simple yet principled method that resolves DFT's stability issues through lightweight KL anchoring while maintaining its tightness advantages, requiring minimal computational overhead compared to full RL approaches. \textbf{(3)} We demonstrate that ASFT delivers superior performance across both reasoning-intensive and knowledge-intensive domains, achieving better generalization than SFT, greater stability and broader applicability than DFT, and RL-comparable performance with SFT-level computational efficiency.
+\textbf{Our contributions} are threefold: \textbf{(1)} We provide a rigorous theoretical explanation for DFT's domain-specific effectiveness and inherent instabilities, grounding its heuristic design within the formal reward-weighted regression framework and proving that it achieves a strictly tighter bound than SFT while suffering from uncontrolled variance growth. \textbf{(2)} We propose \mname, a simple yet principled method that resolves DFT's stability issues through lightweight KL anchoring while maintaining its tightness advantages, requiring minimal computational overhead compared to full RL approaches. \textbf{(3)} We demonstrate that \mname delivers superior performance across both reasoning-intensive and knowledge-intensive domains, achieving better generalization than SFT, greater stability and broader applicability than DFT, and RL-comparable performance with SFT-level computational efficiency\footnote{The code is available at \url{https://github.com/zhuchichi56/ASFT}.}.